The Wishing Tree

 I had to leave until she’s not so mad anymore.

 I brush my hand through my hair and feel the lump on my head.
 It hurts.
-I look at my fingers; they are red.
+I look at my fingers; they’re red.

 I wipe my hands on my pants, then wrap my arms around the big old oak tree as tight as I can.
 Its broad canopy of branches and stickery leaves spread over me, covering me like a blanket.
 Comforting me.
 Protecting me.
 So big and strong.

 Just like my Daddy.
 I wish he hadn’t left us.
-I really miss him.
+I miss him so much.

-The tree rustles in the wind, full of life, breathing, whispering.
+The leaves rustle in the breeze, full of life, breathing, whispering.
 I hold on tight.

 I think back to all the times me and Daddy came down here to the tree by the river.
 We came down here a lot because Mommy was mad a lot.